MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Chance/index5.md

 I've picked a number between 1 and 10.

-What is your first guess?
+What is guess 1?
 5
 Correct!

 ============